Wx-Alliance-Alliance-Meteo/paradis_model/README.md

 The Geocyclic Padding method is inspired from the paper ["Karina: An efficient deep learning model for global weather forecast"](https://arxiv.org/abs/2403.10555) by
 Minjong Cheon, Yo-Hwan Choi, Seon-Yu Kang, Yumi Choi, Jeong-Gil Lee and Daehyun Kang.

+#### Attention version 1

+This version will include an input projection layer that will use Attention mecanisme to provide global information to the advective layer.
+However other version will explore alternative way to incorporate attention, namely in the advective network, the diffusion-reaction network and the decoding layer.